 Songfacts®: You can leave comments about the song at the bottom of the page.

 This was written and originally recorded by Jim Weatherly, who had a solo hit in 1974 with "The Need To Be."
 Weatherly explained the origin of this song in an interview with Gary James: "the song actually came about after a phone call I had with Farrah Fawcett.
 Lee Majors was a friend of mine.
 We'd played in the Flag Football League together in L.A.
 He had just started dating Farrah.
 One day I called Lee and Farrah answered the phone.
 We were just talking and she said she was packing.
 She was gonna take the midnight plane to Houston to visit her folks.
 So, it just stayed with me.
 After I got off the phone, I sat down and wrote the song probably in about 30 to 45 minutes.
 Something like that.
 Didn't take me long at all, 'cause I actually used Farrah and Lee as kind of like characters I guess.
 A girl that comes to L.A. to make it and doesn't make it and leaves to go back home.
 The guy goes back with her.
 Pretty simple little story, but it felt real to me.
 It felt honest to me.
 I played it for them and they loved it.
 I cut it on my first album as 'Midnight Plane To Houston.'
 And then later on, maybe a year or six months later, a guy in Atlanta wanted to cut the song on Cissy Houston, Whitney's mother.
-They called and said they would like a more R&B sounding title and asked if we would mind if they changed the title to 'Midnight Train To Georgia.'
+They called and said they would like a more R&B sounding title and asked if we would mind if they changed the title to 'Midnight Train To Georgia' [so that "Houston" wouldn't appear in both the title and artist name].
 We said 'change anything but the writer and publisher.'
 So, he cut the song on Cissy Houston and it was a nice little cross between an R&B and Country record.
 It got on the R&B charts.
 That's the version that Gladys heard.
 Some of the background vocals you hear on Glady's records were first on Cissy Houston's record.
 It wasn't as much, but just some of the feel of the background vocals.
 And of course Gladys' record was more of a groove-oriented thing.
 It wasn't as slow.
 It just became a monster record."